Get all of the details for a new kitchen with shaker style cabinets and classic kitchen design. This cream kitchen is timeless and traditional.

 After having white cabinets in our previous home, I wanted to warm it up a little, this time choosing a cream tone for our cabinets.
 It still feels crisp and clean, yet cozy, warm and inviting.
 Get our Cream Kitchen Cabinet Paint Color here.
 Using a light paint color with a subtle sheen reflects light and makes the space feel larger and brighter.

 To balance an all cream kitchen, we had the island made in wood.
 It offers a nice variation and disguises footprints from little legs kicking the cabinets.
+It’s protected with Modern Masters Dead Flat.

 The New Kitchen Floor Plan